 I picked up the phone yesterday from someone I knew did not have a personal injury case.
 He sent us an online intake weeks ago and was now cycling back to us.
 This means he has called almost every personal injury lawyer in Maryland but did not keep track of who he had contacted.

-The reason he did not have a case was that he had a mass tort case in litigation that has long since ended AND he was passed the statute of limitations.
+The reason he did not have a case was that he had a mass tort case in litigation that has long since ended AND he was past the statute of limitations.
 I spoke to the guy because he never got a personal injury lawyer on the phone to explain to why no one would take his case.
 It is confusing.
-There are million and one lawyers online and elsewhere begging for cases.
+There are millions of lawyers online and elsewhere begging for cases.
 So this guy was understandably perplexed as to why he could not even get anyone on the phone.
 I give people like this legal advice probably five times a day.

 Most Cases Are Not Viable

 Our firm takes hundreds of new clients and personal injury cases every year, but we turn down way more potential clients and cases than we actually accept.
 This is true for most personal injury attorneys.
 You can’t take every potential new case that comes your way so for every new client a personal injury lawyer signs up there are probably 10 more that they turned down.
 That number is even higher in malpractice cases.

 Getting turned down as a potential client can be very frustrating, but you shouldn’t take it personally.
 When a personal injury lawyer turns you down or declines your case, it is always based on economic rather than personal reasons.
 Each new client/case is like an investment for a personal injury lawyer.
 It will cost the lawyer money to bring your case because most of us front all client expenses.
 The more complex the case is, the more expensive it will be to bring.
 An average medical malpractice case can easily cost the lawyer over $100,000 to take to trial.
 Even simple auto tort cases can require a $5,000-$15,000 expenditure.